trekhleb/links-detector/README.md

 ## Solution

-_Links Detector_ tries to detect and recognize such links for you and makes it clickable using you smartphone camera.
+_Links Detector_ tries to detect and recognize such links for you and makes it clickable using your smartphone camera.
 So in result you should do just one click on the link instead of typing the whole link manually character by character.

 ![Links Detector Demo](./public/videos/demo-white.gif)